Skip to main content

 Network Gigabit Managed Switch 8-port, VLAN support

-Software stack: Rocky Linux 10, Slurm 25, Ansible, Apptainer, Prometheus + Grafana (in progress)
+Software stack: Rocky Linux 10, Slurm 25, Ansible, Apptainer, Prometheus + Grafana (planned)

 Background